brunoasm/TaxReformer/README.md

 `-h` or `--help` Shows help

 `-p` or `--gnparser` Path to GNparser executable.
 Not needed if it is on `$PATH`

-`-o` or `--overwrite` Overwrite taxonomic information if available.
-Without this flag, the program skips records that already have updated genus or species names.

 `-c` or `--context` Taxonomic context to use for Open Tree Taxonomy (see [Open Tree of Life API](https://github.com/OpenTreeOfLife/germinator/wiki/TNRS-API-v3#contexts) for options).
 Defaults to **"All life"**